 Autoimmune Epilepsy

-Autoimmune epilepsy is a type of epilepsy where seizures are caused by the immune system mistakenly attacking brain cells.
-It can occur with conditions that affect the immune system, especially autoimmune encephalitis.
-Autoimmune epilepsy also is known as autoimmune associated epilepsy and acute symptomatic seizures secondary to autoimmune encephalitis.
-The immune system protects the body from viruses, bacteria and other …
+Autoimmune epilepsy is a type of epilepsy in which seizures are caused by the immune system mistakenly attacking brain cells.
+It can occur alongside conditions affecting the immune system, particularly autoimmune encephalitis.
+This condition is also referred to as autoimmune associated epilepsy or acute symptomatic seizures secondary to autoimmune encephalitis.
+Antibodies, which usually protect the body from infections, target receptors …

 Trachoma